 Jack has served on the Board of Directors of the Association of Collaborative Family Professionals (Edmonton) for 6 years, and continues to be an active committee member.

 In his spare time Jack enjoys his grandchildren, travel, curling, photography and woodworking.
-He has had Edmonton Football Club Season Tickets for over 40 years.
+He has had Edmonton Elks Season Tickets for over 40 years.

 When going through a Collaborative Family Law (CFL) process, it is important to have a team of professionals to support both parties in reaching a fair and equitable settlement.
 One key member of this team is the neutral financial professional.